Batteries and Energy Storage Elaboration

 Key Points for Full Value Attainment

-This section presents key points related to failure to meet production and productivity goals in residential solar facilities and the key points related to success in meeting these criteria in an easily digestable outlined format.
+This section presents key points related to failure to meet production and productivity goals in residential facilities and the key points related to success in meeting these criteria in an easily digestible outlined format.

 Other detailed issues are described in the "Life Cycle" section of this platform.